 Instead, researchers found that indicators of greater physiological arousal did not significantly affect nonverbal communication or tactical skills.
 However, increased heart rates were associated with lower verbal communication skill; a finding that was consistent with similar studies identified in the report.

 So, is heart rate a reliable predictor of officer performance?
 Not for tactical performance, where well-rehearsed skills survive increased heart rates.

 But where officer “performance” includes the ability to effectively communicate before, during, and after critical incidents—heart rates may still matter.

 Trainers, especially those who design and conduct reality-based training, are encouraged to read the full report, which is extensively footnoted with survival stress response and human performance studies.

 And, while high stress can negatively impact verbal communication, there is promising evidence that training tactical skills until they become automatic, increases confidence, relieves the attentional system, and results in reduced arousal states during critical incidents.
 This overall reduction in cognitive load and arousal may provide the physiological conditions necessary for improved verbal performance.

 Readers can access the original research article here.

 1 Arble E, Daugherty AM and Arnetz B (2019) Differential Effects of Physiological Arousal Following Acute Stress on Police Officer Performance in a Simulated Critical Incident.
 Front.
 Psychol.
 10:759. doi: 10.3389/fpsyg.2019.00759

 Editor’s note: The above commentary was originally posted by Insp.
-(Retired) Chris Butler, Advanced Specialist and Senior Force Science Instructor, on social media and later adapted for publication in Force Science News.
+(Retired) Chris Butler, Advanced Specialist, and partnering instructor for Force Science, on social media and later adapted for publication in Force Science News.